Members of the Board

 Director of Programs

-Talia has been with Second Nurture for three years.
+Talia is the mother of the most beautiful, talented and special boy in the world, and has been with Second Nurture for four years.
 She started as a volunteer and very quickly realized that her passion for the important work that Second Nurture does would become her career.
-Talia has a varied professional background, working as a writer, memorial counselor for families who’ve lost a loved one, as well as private investigator.
-Her most longed for role—mother—was officially achieved last year when she adopted her son through the LA County foster system.
 As a foster parent and now adoptive parent, Talia understands the many complexities of the Los Angeles County foster care system, and has the tools and drive to help other foster families navigate both the system and the many ups and downs of being a foster parent.
 Growing up in the close-knit Jewish Tucson, Talia knows the power and importance of a community.
 Doing the sacred work of helping families within those communities fulfill their desires to foster and adopt is a dream job for her.

 Suki has been working with social justice, advocacy and youth development nonprofits for over ten years.
 Her expertise lies in finance, development, research, and operations.
 Suki took a circuitous route to nonprofit work starting her professional like as a Dietitian at the University of California, San Francisco then as an investigator, working both as a private investigator and then for the San Francisco City Attorney’s Office.
 In the mid-2000’s Suki transitioned her career to work with nonprofits, first in operations and finance and then in institutional giving.
 Suki lives in Northern California and holds a Bachelor’s of Science degree.